leodantas-381/ssgtm-event-userproperty/README.md

 There is an event to set_user_properties, which creates/updates the user properties.

-Each and every other event will retrieve the user properties key-values and store it together with the event, event_parameters and every other information you like.
+Each and every other event will fetch the user properties key-values and store it together with the event, event_parameters and every other information you like.
 This way, if user_id 123456 is set user_property "user_status"="cancelled", it will reflect in each and every event of this user_id, no matter the platform.

 # Status